History of Pune: Center of social reform and nationalism

 The city was an important centre of social and religious reform movements, as well as the nationalist movement of the late 19th and early 20th centuries.
-Notable civil-societies founded or active in the city during the 19th century include the Poona Sarvajanik Sabha, the Prarthana samaj, the Arya Mahila Samaj, and the Satya Shodhak Samaj.
+Notable civil societies founded or active in the city during the 19th century include the Poona Sarvajanik Sabha, the Prarthana samaj, the Arya Mahila Samaj, and the Satya Shodhak Samaj.
 The Sarvajanik Sabha took an active part in relief efforts during the famine of 1875–76.
 The Sabha is considered the forerunner of the Indian National Congress, established in 1885.
 Two of the most prominent personalities of Indian Nationalism in the late 19th and early 20th century, Gopal Krishna Gokhale and Bal Gangadhar Tilak, who were on opposite sides of the political spectrum, called Pune their home.
-The city was also a centre of social reform led by Mahatma Jyotirao Phule, Justice Ranade, feminist Tarabai Shinde, Dhondo Keshav Karve, Vitthal Ramji Shinde, and Pandita Ramabai.
+The city was also a centre of social reform led by Jyotirao Phule, Justice Ranade, feminist Tarabai Shinde, Dhondo Keshav Karve, Vitthal Ramji Shinde, and Pandita Ramabai.
 Most of the early social reform and nationalist leaders of stature in Pune were from the Brahmin caste, who belonged to the Congress party or its affiliated groups.
 The non-Brahmins in the city started organizing in the early 1920s, under the leadership of Keshavrao Jedhe and Baburao Javalkar.
-Both belonged to the Non-Brahmin party.
+Both belonged to the non-Brahmin party.
 Capturing the Ganpati and Shivaji festivals from Brahmin domination were their early goals.
 They combined nationalism with anti-casteism as the party's aim.
 Later on in the 1930s, Jedhe merged the non-Brahmin party with the Congress party, and transformed the party from an upper-caste dominated body to a more broadly based, but also Maratha-dominated party in Pune and other parts of Maharashtra.

 Mahatma Gandhi was imprisoned several times at Yerwada Central Jail.
 The historic Poona Pact, between B.R.
 Ambedkar and Gandhi on reserved seats for the untouchable castes, was signed in 1932.
 Gandhi was placed under house arrest at the Aga Khan Palace in 1942–44, where both his wife, and aide Mahadev Desai died.